ethanteng/weather-station/README.md

 2. **Too Wet: Skip**: If soil_moisture ≥ 40% → set rain delay 24h
 3. **Too Dry: Boost**: If soil_moisture ≤ 20% AND rain_24h < 0.1" → run lawn zone 10 min

-Rules are evaluated every 5 minutes.
+Rules are evaluated twice daily (8 AM and 8 PM).
 Safety features:
 - Maximum one watering per zone per 24 hours
 - All actions are logged to audit log
 - All watering events are stored in database